odhyp/portfolio/content/_index.md

 draft = false
 +++

-## Python Developer with a Passion for Automation

 Welcome to my portfolio and blog!
-I code in Python, automate tasks, and simplify 9-to-5 routines.
-I also work on front-end projects with Hugo, JavaScript, and TailwindCSS.
-My blog covers Python tips, front-end tricks, music (mostly Radiohead), and bits of my personal life.

-Thanks for stopping by—explore and reach out if you're into the same stuff. 😎
+I’m a Python developer passionate about automating tasks to make everyday life easier.
+I also enjoy working on front-end projects as a fun side endeavor.
+On my blog, you’ll find Python tips, automation insights, and a glimpse into my personal journey.
+Thanks for visiting—feel free to reach out if you’d like to connect! 😎